Ohad Da

 Data

-[Let the World Teach you things you don’t Know]
+[Let the World Teach you something you didn’t know before]

 In some of the GOOD studies I designed, I had a hypothesis A and I found evidence supporting A.